Raffles van Exel Sold Whitney Houston’s Casket Photo to the National Enquirer

 In fact, one of their employees say they actually saw Raffles van Exel snap the photo with their own two eyes.

 On the cover of the National Enquirer issue bearing Whitney’s casket photo, it states that the singer was buried in $500,000 worth of jewelry.
-But the funeral home’s owner Carolyn Whigham says that is bit of information is false.
+But the funeral home’s owner Carolyn Whigham says that bit of information is false.

 “It was costume jewelry,” she said.
 “Please…”